 The ALM Octane model consists of:

 Spaces, which represent, for example, a business unit.
 Spaces contain workspaces and customization entities.
-For details, see Manage spaces.
+For details, see Manage spaces (for space admins).

 Workspaces, which represent, for example, an application and its entities within the business unit—such as user stories, tests, defects, and so on.

 Every space has at least one active workspace. the default workspace.
 The original name of this workspace is default_workspace.
 It can be renamed but it cannot be deleted.

 Entities and their contexts